Jack-0-0/Cross-Species-Pre-training/train/README.md

 Alternatively they can be created as described [here](/preprocessing).

+## Parent Models
+The parent models can be found in the 'parent' folder in cross_species_models.zip.

+Alternatively they can be created as described [here](https://github.com/Jack-0-0/Laughter-Detection/tree/master/train).
+The parent models are trained on all three language datasets at 8,000 Hz.

 ## Usage
 Open cross_species_train.py and change the variables under the settings section at the top of the file.